 Seating and Boot Space

 Maruti Suzuki Baleno can seat up to 5 people, including the driver.
-Some crossovers come with an extra seating row in the boot area, however the Maruti Suzuki S-Cross doesn’t have that.
-Instead, the S-Cross also has seating capacity of 5.
+Some crossovers come with an extra seating row in the boot area, however, the Maruti Suzuki S-Cross doesn’t have that.
+Instead, the S-Cross also has a seating capacity of 5.

-However, the S-Cross has a crazy big boot space worth capacity 810 liters, whereas the Baleno boot space is only 339 liters.
+However, the S-Cross has a crazy big boot space worth a capacity of 810 liters, whereas the Baleno boot space is only 339 liters.

 Price and Variants

 Following variants of the Maruti Suzuki Baleno are available in India: